 Anna hates to rock the boat.
 Whenever her best friend Linda suggests a place for dinner or a movie they might see together, Anna never disagrees.

 Linda has strong opinions and knows exactly what she wants.
-When Anna brings up a different option, Linda always overrides her, so it’s easier to just goes along, even when she doesn’t want to.
+When Anna brings up a different option, Linda always overrides her, so it’s easier for Anna to just goes along even when she doesn’t want to.

 Kyle adores his wife.
-Sometimes he thinks he loves her more than she loves him.
 He bends over backward to keep her happy and placate her.
 When there’s a disagreement, he’s always the first to back down because he can’t stand confrontation.

 Marie knows she’s the most talented designer in the marketing department.
-Even though she’s quiet, she has a great relationship with her clients, and they trust and admire her.
-When the creative director position opens up, Marie wants it more than anything, but she’s afraid to ask her boss about it.
+When the creative director position opens up, Marie knows she deserves it, but she’s afraid to ask her boss about it.
 The idea of walking in his office and asking for the job makes her hyperventilate.